ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 deployed faster because they solve cross-cutting concerns across the enterprise.

+## Drift

 With the advent of DevOps, great advances in the way Digital Platforms are created and the practices around deploying microservices have made a lot of progress but there are still gaps I have identified during each one of the projects I have worked on.

 These gaps are usually around properly managing drift.
+If there is a theme on this book, it would be Drift and how it makes very difficult to work on evolutionary architectures such as microservices.

 The nature of software is organic and quoting one of the most iconic books on software development:

 > It is better to have 100 functions operate on
 > one data structure than to have 10 functions operate on 10 data